- 1 Benefits of Aloe vera

 What is Aloes?

-Aloes is a liquid obtained by means of exudation from cuts performed on the leaves of some Aloe plants.
+Aloes or Bitter aloes is a liquid obtained by means of exudation from cuts performed on the leaves of some Aloe plants.
 It is extracted for the elaboration of medicinal products.
-Aloes is obtained from the sap of the leaves.
+Aloes is obtained from the sap of the aloe leaf.

 The extraction is very old and it goes back to the time of the Arab Empire.